abingham/docopt-subcommands/README.md

     version='docopt-subcommand-example v42')
 ```

-If you run this program at the commands line you'll see that you have a nice,
+If you run this program at the command line you'll see that you have a nice,
 subcommand-based CLI program:

 ```shell